aperture-data/aperturedb-python/docs/index.rst

 Loader (ParallelLoader)
 -----------------------
-Parallel and Batch Loader for ApertureDB :class:`~aperturedb.ParallelLoader.ParallelLoader` is further subclassed as:
+:class:`~aperturedb.ParallelLoader.ParallelLoader`
+is a mechanism to ingest contents represented by one of the Data Classes into apertruredb.

+It takes as input an object instantiated from one of the following classes.
-   * :class:`~aperturedb.BBoxLoader.BBoxLoader`
+   * :class:`~aperturedb.BBoxDataCSV.BBoxDataCSV`
-   * :class:`~aperturedb.BlobLoader.BlobLoader`
+   * :class:`~aperturedb.BlobDataCSV.BlobDataCSV`
-   * :class:`~aperturedb.ConnectionLoader.ConnectionLoader`
+   * :class:`~aperturedb.ConnectionDataCSV.ConnectionDataCSV`
-   * :class:`~aperturedb.DescriptorLoader.DescriptorLoader`
+   * :class:`~aperturedb.DescriptorDataCSV.DescriptorDataCSV`
-   * :class:`~aperturedb.DescriptorSetLoader.DescriptorSetLoader`
+   * :class:`~aperturedb.DescriptorSetDataCSV.DescriptorSetDataCSV`
-   * :class:`~aperturedb.ImageLoader.ImageLoader`
+   * :class:`~aperturedb.ImageDataCSV.ImageDataCSV`
-   * :class:`~aperturedb.VideoLoader.VideoLoader`
+   * :class:`~aperturedb.VideoDataCSV.VideoDataCSV`
+   * A class derived from :class:`~aperturedb.PytorchData.PytorchData`
+   * A class derived from :class:`~apertruredb.KaggleData.KaggleData`

 Utils
 -----
-Miscelaneous :class:`~aperturedb.Utils.Utils`
+:class:`~aperturedb.Utils.Utils`

+Miscelaneous  utilities consists of various helper functions that are often used by applications built using apertruredb.

 .. note::
-   For a complete list of functionality, refer to apertruredb > Submodules in the index
+   For a complete list of functionality, refer to apertruredb > Submodules in the index.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    autoapi/aperturedb/index
+   examples/loaders
+   examples/pytorch_classification
+   examples/similarity_search

 Indices and tables
 ==================